baurfamily/hackers-evolution/README.md

 ## Other insprirations

-A cool experiemnt using Brainfuck was done by a google engineer (when I find the link I'll add it) allowing him to simulate the move from self-assembly to self-replication.
+A cool experiemnt using Brainfuck was done by a google engineer (https://arxiv.org/pdf/2406.19108) allowing him to simulate the move from self-assembly to self-replication.
 I'm not suren if I'll get around to replicating that setup, but its a facinating use case to considier.

 ## Conceptual foundation